al-broco/bare-bones-digest/README.md

-# Bare bones digest for Android
+# bare-bones-digest, HTTP digest authentication for Android

 This project is a partial implementation of the [HTTP Digest](https://en.wikipedia.org/wiki/Digest_access_authentication)